cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stop_times.md

 {% enddocs %}

 {% docs gtfs_stop_times__arrival_time %}
-HH:MM:SS format.
 Arrival time at a specific stop for a specific trip on a route.
 If there are not separate times for arrival and departure at a stop, enter the same value for arrival_time and departure_time.
-For times occurring after midnight on the service day, enter the time as a value greater than 24:00:00 in HH:MM:SS local time for the day on which the trip schedule begins.

 Scheduled stops where the vehicle strictly adheres to the specified arrival and departure times are timepoints.
 If this stop is not a timepoint, it is recommended to provide an estimated or interpolated time.
 If this is not available, arrival_time can be left empty.
 Further, indicate that interpolated times are provided with timepoint=0.
 If interpolated times are indicated with timepoint=0, then time points must be indicated with timepoint=1.
+Provide arrival times for all stops that are timepoints.

+Conditionally Required:
-Provide arrival times for all stops that are time points.
-An arrival time must be specified for the first and the last stop in a trip.
+- Required for the first and the last stop in a trip.
+- Forbidden when stop_times.start_pickup_drop_off_window or stop_times.end_pickup_drop_off_window are defined.
 {% enddocs %}

 {% docs gtfs_stop_times__departure_time %}
-HH:MM:SS format.
 Departure time from a specific stop for a specific trip on a route.
-For times occurring after midnight on the service day, enter the time as a value greater than 24:00:00 in HH:MM:SS local time for the day on which the trip schedule begins.
 If there are not separate times for arrival and departure at a stop, enter the same value for arrival_time and departure_time.
 See the arrival_time description for more details about using timepoints correctly.

 The departure_time field should specify time values whenever possible, including non-binding estimated or interpolated times between timepoints.

+Conditionally Required:
+- Required for the first and the last stop in a trip.
+- Forbidden when stop_times.start_pickup_drop_off_window or stop_times.end_pickup_drop_off_window are defined.
 {% enddocs %}

 {% docs gtfs_stop_times__stop_id %}
 Identifies the serviced stop.
 All stops serviced during a trip must have a record in stop_times.txt.
 Referenced locations must be stops, not stations or station entrances.
 A stop may be serviced multiple times in the same trip, and multiple trips and routes may service the same stop.

+If service is on demand, a GeoJSON location or stop area can be referenced:
+- id from locations.geojson
+- stop_areas.area_id
 {% enddocs %}

 {% docs gtfs_stop_times__stop_sequence %}
 Order of stops for a particular trip.
-The values must increase along the trip but do not need to be consecutive.Example: The first location on the trip could have a stop_sequence=1, the second location on the trip could have a stop_sequence=23, the third location could have a stop_sequence=40, and so on.
+The values must increase along the trip but do not need to be consecutive.

+Example: The first location on the trip could have a stop_sequence=1, the second location on the trip could have a stop_sequence=23, the third location could have a stop_sequence=40, and so on.

+Travel within the same stop area or GeoJSON location requires two records in stop_times.txt with the same stop_id and consecutive values of stop_sequence.
 {% enddocs %}

 {% docs gtfs_stop_times__stop_headsign %}